If home is where you tow it, be sure to insure your investment.

 Again, like your auto coverage, collision covers your travel trailer in the event it is damaged by in traffic accident.

-If you spend a significant amount of your time in your travel trailer or have one that is particularly valuable, you should consider some additional coverage.
+If you spend a significant amount of your time in your travel trailer or own one that is particularly valuable, you should consider some additional coverage.

 If you have expensive equipment or in general valuable items in your travel trailer, you should consider additional insurance to cover your contents.
 Usually, you'll be able to set the amount of personal property coverage you would like.

-The name pretty much sums up this coverage and is useful if you have an expensive travel trailer.
-While it varies by company, this coverage will replace your travel trailer if it is destroyed with a model that is within the first 5 years of yours.
+The name pretty much sums up this coverage, which is useful if you have an expensive travel trailer.
+While it varies by company, this coverage will replace your totaled travel trailer with a model that is within five years' age of yours.

-If you travel trailer is damaged to the point it is unlivable, this coverage will pay for your additional living expenses if you are more than a certain amount away from your home.
+If a travel trailer is damaged to the point of being unlivable, this coverage will pay for your additional living expenses if you are more than a certain amount away from your home.

-The distance in which you will be covered for depends on your company and your policy.
+The distance for which you will be covered depends on your company and your policy.

 The cost of travel insurance is highly variable — depending on the type of trailer you have as well as what coverage options you choose.
 Still, there are some general guidelines we can outline.

-If you get your travel trailer insurance with the same company as your auto, you can expect a multi-policy discount.
+If you get your travel trailer insurance from the same company as your auto policy, you can expect a multi-policy discount.

-If you’re worried about the increased cost of travel trailer, you should consider the relationship between your deductible and your premium.
+If you’re worried about the increased cost of coverage for your camper, consider the relationship between your deductible and your premium.
 If you raise your deductible, i.e., what you pay in your claim payout, you lower your premium.

-If you are able to afford to do so, paying your premium upfront can save you money.
+If you can afford to do so, paying your premium upfront can save you money.
 Typically, your insurance company will refer to this discount as a "paid in full" discount.

 Below are major companies that sell comprehensive travel trailer insurance policies.
 Speak with an insurance agent or contact one of these companies to get insurance quotes for your trailer.